earthly/website/blog/_posts/2023-05-11-oauth-2-in-non-web-clients.md

  - Heroku
  - Authorization
  - Clients
-excerpt: "Learn how to implement OAuth 2.0 flow in non-web clients like command-line apps and bots.
-Discover the challenges associated with implementing OAuth 2.0 in non-web clients and explore the optimal solution of using the OAuth 2.0 Device Authorization Grant flow."
+excerpt: Learn how to implement OAuth 2.0 flow in non-web clients and create a seamless user experience with the Device Authorization Grant flow.
+Discover how to configure a Facebook app for device login and improve the security and usability of your non-web client applications.
 ---

 It's easy and intuitive to implement OAuth 2.0 in web applications.
 However, when setting up OAuth 2.0 for non-web clients this becomes difficult as OAuth 2.0 requires redirect (callback) URLs.